yaokai-liu/Machine/README.md

 A width is a number with data units and bracketed with `[` and `]`.
 The data units can be `bit` or `byte`.
-The data units can be ommit.
-When data unit ommitted, the default data unit is `bit`.
+The data units can be omitted.
+When data unit omitted, the default data unit is `bit`.
-If the data unit not ommitted, the data unit should be contacted with `-`.
+If the data unit not omitted, the data unit should be contacted with `-`.
 For examples

 ```